buffalo110/AWS/Setting up R and RStudio on AWS Ubuntu EC2 Instance.md

 **The following are some corrections to the tutorial listed above.**

 #### Choose an Amazon Machine Image (AMI):
 Choose Ubuntu Server 14.04 LTS (HVM).
+(It might be smart to choose whatever on the top of the list because that's probably the most well maintained system.
 ![AMI](Images/choose_ami.png)

 #### EC2 Security Group: